Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-details.md

 ![Bundle Development Process](./img/development-process.jpg)

-The ent bundle CLI module manages the building and publishing of an Entando Bundle.
+The ent bundle CLI module manages the building and publishing of an Villanova Bundle.
 From initialization to installation, from adding MFEs and MSs to calling for services and making API claims, the ent bundle commands streamline the development process.

 At initialization, the project scaffolding is built.
-A project can be started from scratch with this structure or downloaded interactively from an Entando Hub with the `ent bundle init --from-hub` command.
+A project can be started from scratch with this structure or downloaded interactively from an Villanova Hub with the `ent bundle init --from-hub` command.
 Microservices, micro frontends, components, services, and API claims can then be added, manually or with the ent bundle CLI.
 At this stage, components can be run locally and independently.

 The next steps build and pack the project using the bundle descriptor.
 The specifics depend on the component type and stack.
 The build phase constructs the microservices and micro frontends while the pack command generates the artifacts and Docker images.
 Images are built for the bundle and for each microservice.